bengtj100/stacky-lang/doc/Reference.md

 expectType : or
              [ val [type:string minSize:integer maxSize:integer name:string] <] ---> [ val <]
 ```

+The type name is one of the names returned by [the `typeOf` operation](#the-typeof-operation), as well as "sequence" that is used if both lists and strings are allowed.

 **NOTE:** The size parameters must be present even if the type is size-less, like an integer.
 In such case any values *m* and *n*, such that *m <= 1 < n* will work.
 Furthermore an infinite upper range is denoted by *-1*, so `["list 5 -1]` means any list with five or more elements.